 It involves answering questions and positioning your product as the ultimate solution to their primary problem.
 Let them know you got that secret fix-it-all sauce or that silver bullet.

-This level of personalization will be dictated by both the client and the stage of the buyer's journey they are at.
+This level of personalization will be dictated by both the client and the stage of the buyer's journey.

 It's not as simple as sending a generic email blast to all people on your mailing list — that tends to just irritate folks.

-To have a successful lead nurturing system, you'll want to take full advantage of all the various communication channels available to you in the most productive and efficient way.
+To have a successful lead nurturing system, you'll want to take full advantage of all available communication channels in the most productive and efficient way.

-In doing so, you'll ensure that more prospects are keeping you in mind when they're ready to make a purchase.
+In doing so, you'll ensure more prospects keep you in mind when they're ready to make a purchase.
 Out of sight, out of mind.
 So, stay in both.

 With a good lead nurturing process, you can: